 The answer to this can be somewhat wrapped into the Reach – Frequency – Call Goal Attainment Numbers.

 If your reps excel in all three of these AND have high Sales Goal Attainment numbers, they are likely to be performing at a higher level in all other markers – knowledge, behavior, and consistency of application.

 On the flip side, however, high Reach – Frequency – Call Goal Attainment – with low Sales Goal Attainment may indicate subpar performance in one or more of the following measurements – knowledge, behavior or consistency.

 Measuring salesforce effectiveness the right way is not only useful in the short-term but vital to understanding the strengths and weaknesses of your long-term salesforce strategy.

 Without this information, you will not be able to elevate your sales team’s performance, because you won’t be able to pinpoint the skillsets necessary for success, regardless of the complexity of the environment.

 Tailored technology solutions, like robust sales operations software, can help give you the tools to measure some of these metrics easily and efficiently so that you can focus your efforts on building a first-class salesforce.

 In your experience, have you found another critical element of salesforce effectiveness that wasn’t mentioned here?

-Please let us know in the comments, we’d love to hear about your experience and make this a more comprehensive resource for other pharma and biotech companies.
+Please let us know, we’d love to hear about your experience and make this a more comprehensive resource for other pharma and biotech companies.